claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 PERMANOVA (Permutational Multivariate Analysis of Variance) tests whether the variation in a distance matrix is linked to group differences.
 It compares within-group distances to between-group distances to see if groups are more distinct than expected by chance.
 The test uses permutations (default: 999) to calculate significance.

-Key Parameters:
---p-method permanova: Specifies the test method (default is PERMANOVA).
---m-metadata-column <group-column>: Defines the groups to compare (e.g., Treatment or Location).
 ```bash
 qiime diversity beta-group-significance \
   --i-distance-matrix braycurtis-distance.qza \